Warrant issued for man who threatened MP Louise Mensch

-He failed to attend on that occasion, blaming agoraphobia and depression.'No money'
+He failed to attend on that occasion, blaming agoraphobia and depression.

 The court heard he sent an email to Mrs Mensch after she spoke out during last summer's riots, calling for the police to be able to close social networking sites temporarily.